seapagan/simple-toml-settings/docs/usage.md

 the current directory instead of the user's home directory.
 This is good for utility apps that need different settings for different projects / filelists.

+### `flat_config`

+This defaults to `False` and will cause the settings file to be created and read from the users home directory, but without the subfolder.
+Use this when creating an extra folder in the user's home directory is overkill.

 ## Post-create hook

 If you need to do some further processing, or set some input from the user after